Nwozniak8/salary-seeker/README.md

 If you are anything like me, when on a serious job hunt I can consider 50+ possible job opportunities.
 I was running this script constantly and wanted to store the results somewhere.
 I was also running it locally on the windows linux subsystem and got a bit sick of using nano to edit the script.

 This script is better optimised to be run multiple times, asking for a Job ID and then storing the results in a csv, including a link to the original job.
-Work's best using linux or the Windows 10 Linux subsystem.
+Work's best using linux.

 ========================================================================